Italian destroyer Turbine (1901): Construction, commissioning, and modernization

 At various times between 1909 and 1912, each of the Nembo-class destroyers underwent a radical modernization; Turbine′s took place in 1909.
 Her coal-fired boilers were converted into oil-fired ones, and her original two short, squat funnels were replaced with three smaller, more streamlined ones, profoundly altering her appearance.
-Her armament also changed, with her original five QF 6 pounder Nordenfelt 57 mm/43 guns replaced by four Cannon 76/40 (3 in) Model 1916 guns, and her original four 356 mm torpedo tubes replaced by four 450 mm tubes.
+Her armament also changed, with her original five QF 6 pounder Nordenfelt 57 mm/43 guns replaced by four Cannon 76/40 (3 in) Model 1916 guns, and her original four 356 mm torpedo tubes replaced by two 450 mm tubes.
 In 1914–1915 Turbine underwent additional modifications, receiving equipment that allowed her to lay 10 to 16 mines.